swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 Our first improvement will only concern the experiment code and will ensure it is versioned and can be shared with the team.

 To do so we will create a new Git repository, and push our existing code to it.
-An important part of this step is to configure the `.gitignore` correctly to avoid pushing our data to the repository.
+An important part of this chapter is to configure the `.gitignore` correctly to avoid pushing large dataset files to the repository.
+In future chapters, we will see how we can use DVC to version the data and avoid this issue.

-At the end of this step we will have a versioned codebase we can share with our team !
+By the conclusion of this chapter, we'll have established a version-controlled codebase that can be shared with our team !

 ## Instructions